-As of 2014, a third edition of the guides, known as the ‘Walkers Edition’, is being prepared by Clive Hutchby.
+From 2014, a third edition of the guides, known as the ‘Walkers Edition’, were revised by Clive Hutchby.
 Book One: The Eastern Fells, was published in March 2015.
 Book Two: The Far Eastern Fells, was published in October 2015.
 Book Three: The Central Fells, was published in March 2016.
 Book Four: The Southern Fells, was published in March 2017.
 Book Five: The Northern Fells, was published in March 2018.
-Book Six (The North Western Fells) and Book Seven (The Western Fells), will follow in 2019 and 2020 respectively.
+Book Six (The North Western Fells) and Book Seven (The Western Fells), were published in 2019 and 2020 respectively.

-All quotations included in the written walks, that are taken from the guide books, will be signed either AW (Alfred Wainwright), CJ (Chris Jesty) or CH (Clive Hutchby).
+All quotations taken from the guide books and included on this website, are signed either AW (Alfred Wainwright), CJ (Chris Jesty) or CH (Clive Hutchby).

 The three pictures above were kindly provided by Chris Butterfield of ‘Alfred Wainwright Books & Memorabilia’.